adil-r120/Adil-Dev-Portfolio/README.md

-# My-Portfolio
-A modern, responsive personal portfolio website built to showcase my projects, skills, and experience as a developer.
-Designed with a clean UI, fast performance, and a focus on accessibility and user experience.
->>>>>>> 895462dc3e8282756ceb043d0b194ac200140d36
 # My Portfolio

 Welcome to my personal portfolio website!
 This is a modern, responsive portfolio built with React, TypeScript, and Tailwind CSS to showcase my skills, projects, and experience as an aspiring Software Engineer.